SirBuildsALot/NakamaDockerCompose/README.md

 # NakamaDockerCompose
-# This is what i have so far with my docker compose file, and i can't figure out how to fix this error.
+# This is the error the docker compose file is given.

 nakama        | + /nakama/nakama migrate up --database.address+  root@localhost:26257?sslcert=crdbcerts/client.root.crt